-Class of container is generally defined by
+A class of container is generally defined by its

 - set of physical dimensions

 - beverage type

 - container colour (for PET or glass)

 Container approvals are subject to conditions.
 This means all containers eligible for Return and Earn must comply with the Waste Avoidance and Resource Recovery (Container Deposit Scheme) Regulation 2017 (the Regulation) by

 - Metal cans must not use a prohibited (removable ring-pull) lid

 - Abiding with any additional conditions applied to the approval